ErpNetDocs/winclient/introduction/workspace-customization/working-with-panels.md

 ## Arranging Panels

-Positioning the panels allows for the fields where information should be filled in or shown to be arranged in the best possible way.

 You could move the panels from one region to another by dragging them.
 In a single region you could have more than one visible panels.
-The fields of one panel will be shown.
-If you would like to see any of the others, you could click on its panel name.
+Only one of the panels will be focused and its fields will be shown.
+If you would like focus another panel, you could click on its panel name.
 You will initially see the panel, which was visible when the View was saved.
 If you would like to change the initially visible panel, you could enter the Customize Current View mode, open the desired panel, and then save the change.

 You could set where in the region the panels’ names should appear.
-This happens when you right click the name of a panel within a region and select one of the options: Up, Left, Right, Down:
+This happens when you right click the name of a panel within a region and select one of the options: Top, Left, Bottom, Right:

 ![Panel Position](panel-position.png)